 It will be important to determine whether negligence contributed to the occurrence of HIE in your child.
-If your doctor or a nurse failed to identify fetal distress during delivery for example, or delayed in recommending or performing a C-section, and your child suffered from oxygen deprivation as a result, this is grounds for a valid claim against the at-fault party.
+If your doctor or a nurse failed to identify fetal distress during delivery or delayed in recommending or performing a C-section, and your child suffered from oxygen deprivation as a result, this is grounds for a valid claim against the at-fault party.

 Contact our team at (816) 253-8606 for more information.